aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

     8. Click on Next.
     9. Scroll down and select the check box “I acknowledge that AWS CloudFormation might create IAM resources with custom names”.
     10. Click on Submit.

+# Resources
+There are two CloudFormation templatein the repository
+1. patching-stack.yml to be deployed in the central account Resources created by this CloudFormation Template are listed below
+    1. PatchingPortfolio: AWS Service Catalog Portfolio for patching
+    2. AWS S3 Bucket for storing the managed instance inventory details
+    3. AWS S3 Bucket for storing the patching execution logs from all the instances in the child accounts
+    4. AWS S3 Bucket for storing patch list for InstallOverrideList functionality of Emergency patching
+    5. AWS Customer managed keys for encrypting the S3 bucket
+    6. AWS Glue database and crawler
+    7. AWS Step function state machine and lambda function for Emergency Patching
+    8. Amazon Athena Queries for extracting the compliance information

+2. patching-stackset.yml to be deployed across all the child accounts within the organization Resources created by this CloudFormation Template are listed below
+    1. Default Patch maintenance window
+    2. AWS Lambda function to carry out patching for standalone EC2 instances
+    3. AWS Lambda function to carry out patching of EC2 instances part of an AutoScaling Group
+    4. AWS Lambda function to initiate tagging for the relevant EC2 instance and AutoScaling Group
+    5. AWS System manager automation document to orchestrate patching of standalone EC2 instances
+    6. AWS System manager automation document to orchestrate patching of EC2 instances part of an AutoScaling Group
+    7. AWS System manager Patch baselines for different OS such as Amazon Linux2, windows, ubuntu, RedHat.
+    8. AWS System manager Resource data sync to collect inventory for managed instances and put it in central S3 bucket
+    9. AWS Config rule for monitoring tags related to patching solution
+    10. Amazon Event bridge rule to capture the tag non-compliance resulted from the config rule
+    11. AWS lambda function to remediating tag non-compliance.

+Note: You can navigate to Resources section in the deployed CloudFormation Template and check the exact names of the resources.

 # Usage